divyasp25/codsoft/README.md

 Contact information and links to resume.
   - [Demo](#demo)
   - [Usage](#usage)
-    To experience the calculator, simply navigate to the portfilio directory and open the index.html file in your web browser.
+    To view my portfolio, simply navigate to the portfilio directory and open the index.html file in your web browser.

 - [Landing page](#Landing-page)
   - [Overview](#overview)